openebs/openebs/k8s/upgrades/README.md

 Here, `/dev/sda1` and `/dev/nvm0n1p1` are partitions that are in use and blockdevices were manually created.
 It needs to be included in the path filter of configmap

-**Note: If you have any queries or see something unexpected, please reach out to the OpenEBS maintainers via [Github Issue](https://github.com/openebs/openebs/issues) or via #openebs channel on [Kubernetes Slack](https://slack.k8s.io).**
+**Note: If you have any queries or see something unexpected, please reach out to the OpenEBS maintainers via [GitHub Issue](https://github.com/openebs/openebs/issues) or via #openebs channel on [Kubernetes Slack](https://slack.k8s.io).**

 ### Upgrade using kubectl (using openebs-operator.yaml):